 Monday, June 25 – Friday, June 29

-This week will include a daily ballet class with BODYTRAFFIC Co-Director Lillian Barbeito and/or company member Joseph Davis and BODYTRAFFIC repertory.
-Dancers will also familiarize themselves with repertory from Hofesh Shechter Company as thought by Chris Evans .
+Week one will include a daily ballet class and BODYTRAFFIC repertory with Co-Director Lillian Barbeito and/or company member Joseph Davis.
+Dancers will also delve into Hofesh Shechter repertory with Chris Evans.

 Week 2 | Countertechnique, Chunky Move, Akram Khan Co.